dustalov/myaso/README.md

 Please note that you should perform tokenization of your text before any processing.
 The [Greeb](http://nlpub.ru/wiki/Greeb) text segmentator performs pretty well at this.

-### Web Service

-A source code of the Myaso-Web application is available in the separate repository: <https://github.com/dustalov/myaso-web>.

 ## Acknowledgement

 This work is partially supported by the Ural Branch of the Russian Academy of Sciences, grant no. РЦП-12-П10.